sodgeit/CMake-SBOM-Builder/readme.md

 - `PackageSourceInfo:` (spdx clause 7.12)
   - This field is optional in the SPDX specification, and can be omitted.
   - Used to record any relevant background information about the origin of the package.
-  - That does not apply to a package that is built by the creator of the SBOM.
+  - This is probably not needed for a package that is built by the creator of the SBOM.
 - `PackageLicenseComments` (spdx clause 7.16)
   - This field is optional in the SPDX specification, and can be omitted.
   - Used to record any additional information that went in to arriving at the concluded license.